Menopause and weight gain is real

 - Cardiac health.
 There are three things you can do immediately to improve heart health: stop smoking, exercise regularly, and eat less sugar and more vegetables.
 In addition, don’t skip annual physical exams, which include tests for cholesterol levels and heart function.

 - Incontinence.
 When seeking help with bladder leakage, you may hear your doctor recommend weight loss.
-With the pressure of extra weight, your pelvic floor has work harder to support your bladder, which often leads to incontinence.
+With the pressure of extra weight, your pelvic floor has to work harder to support your bladder, which often leads to incontinence.
 Obesity is a strong risk factor for incontinence.
 In fact, epidemiological studies have shown that each 5-unit increase in body mass index (BMI) is associated with a 20–70% increase risk for incontinence.

 - Decreased sex drive.
 Women can experience a lack of interest in sex for many reasons, including a decrease in hormone levels during menopause.
 There are medications available, as well as other suggestions, such as exercise and counseling.